devosoft/Empirical/CONTRIBUTING.md

 [writing documentation](https://empirical.readthedocs.io/en/latest/dev/adding-documentation.html), and
 [writing tests](https://empirical.readthedocs.io/en/latest/dev/guide-to-testing.html) are available in the documentation.

-Once you start working on a feature, we reccomend making a pull request and giving it the "Merge: not ready" label.
-This was it's easy for everyone to keep tabs on ongoing Empirical development and the status of new features.
+Once you start working on a feature, we recommend making a pull request and giving it the "Merge: not ready" label.
+This way it's easy for everyone to keep tabs on ongoing Empirical development and the status of new features.
 Once you're done developing, remove the "Merge: not ready" label and add the "Merge: ready" label so that we know your pull request is ready for review.

-# Code of Conduct
+## Code of Conduct

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md) and follow it in all your interactions with the project.

-# License
+## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be released under [Empirical's MIT License](LICENSE.md).